systemetic-dev/CRUD_app/README.md

 Backend Development using Django from absolute zero to advanced level, including real-world concepts and proper code implementation.
-Explain each topic clearly and then show Django code step by step.
+Explain each topic clearly and then show Django code

 CONTEXT (C):
 • Use VERY simple words and short sentences.